 Screenshots on a touchscreen Chromebook

-If you have a touchscreen Chromebook, you can use the same method that you use on an Android phone.
+If you have a touchscreen Chromebook, you can use the same method on an Android phone.

 Use the shortcut POWER + VOLUME DOWN.

-If you have a Pixelbook and a Pixel Pen, you can use the Pixel Pen as well to take screenshots.
+If you have a Pixelbook and a Pixel Pen, you can also use the Pixel Pen to take screenshots.